Dry Eyes As We Age

 Some say that with age comes wisdom, confidence, and kindness.
 A slightly less pleasant aspect of reaching the golden years is the heightened risk of developing ocular conditions such as dry eye syndrome (DES).

 While aging is inevitable, fortunately, dry eye syndrome is not.
-Dr. Atkinson can help manage symptoms with the latest dry eye treatments to ensure that your eyes stay feeling fresh and clear of any irritation.
+Dr. BIll Atkinson can help manage symptoms with the latest dry eye treatments to ensure that your eyes stay feeling fresh and clear of any irritation.

 What Is Dry Eye Syndrome?